 But, because this is the tradition, it’s never questioned or examined – it’s just the way things are.
 As a traveler, from time to time you will encounter these kinds of traditions that defy logic – the best thing for you to do is to accept this is the Japanese way of life.

-The Japanese disposition is composed and collected – even if there might be a tumult of emotions boiling and bubbling under the surface.
-Maintaining an even demeanour in the face of absolutely anything is an extremely important factor in Japanese society, so if you are frustrated, it’s the Japanese way to keep those emotional waves locked away to deal with in private.
+The Japanese disposition is composed and collected – even if there might be a tumult of emotions bubbling under the surface.
+Maintaining an even demeanor and preserving harmony is an important factor in Japanese society, so if you are frustrated, it’s the Japanese way to keep it locked away to deal with in private.

-Shouting, screaming, raising your voice – it's just not the done thing in Japan, and people who do are considered uncouth barbarians.
+Shouting, screaming, raising your voice – it's just not the done thing in Japan, and people who do are considered uncouth or immature.

 Despite these tips, you’re bound to commit one or more of these if it’s your first (or even fifth) visit to Japan.